Awaiting news, families of condo victims bond together - News Break

 Awaiting news, families of condo victims bond together

-FORT LAUDERDALE, Fla. — (AP) — At the Seaview Hotel in Surfside, a vast and once impersonal ballroom has become a refuge — a shared space of hope and sorrow where grieving families comfort each other during the agonizing wait for news of relatives trapped inside a collapsed condo building.
+FORT LAUDERDALE, Fla.
+(AP) — At the Seaview Hotel, a vast and once impersonal ballroom has become a refuge — a shared space of hope and sorrow where grieving families comfort each other during the agonizing wait for news of relatives trapped inside a collapsed Miami condo building.

-Twice a day, every day, for more than two weeks, relatives of the 79 who perished and 61 still missing have huddled in the spacious room, a new daily routine thrust upon them by an unfathomable disaster.
+Twice a day, every day, for more than two weeks, relatives of those who perished or who are still missing have huddled in the spacious room, a new daily routine thrust upon them by an unfathomable disaster.

+On Saturday, authorities raised the confirmed death toll from the collapse of the Champlain Towers South condominium building in Surfside to 86, with 43 people still missing.

 Many members of this tiny community forged in tragedy have started arriving to the meetings early and staying late.
 They linger in small groups, talking.
 They hug each other, bring each other water and tissues.
 On days when information is scarce, rescuers, including those from other countries, circulate through the room, offering more detailed tidbits.